 The core activity of the week is the literary translation workshops, led by experienced literary translators and/or editors, working from a range of languages into English.
 During these sessions the participants work on a consensus translation of one particular text.
 In a majority of the workshops the author is present to talk about his or her work, answer questions and contribute to the translation process.
 The focus is on the process, rather than the end product.
 While each group is expected to come up with a consensus translation at the end of the week, it doesn’t really matter how much or how little text is actually translated.
 What is important is that, as a group, you really think about the possibilities, and engage with your workshop leader, author and one another in a creative, collaborative exercise.

-For translators working from other languages, there is a multilingual poetry or multilingual prose workshop.
-These will be translating into English.
+For translators working from other languages, there are multilingual poetry and multillingual prose workshop strands.
+These workshops focus on translating into English.

 All the workshops are designed to encourage collaboration and peer learning.